 50 mg plant material was homogenized in 80% ethanol kept on water bath till the smell of alcohol was completely removed.
 The extract was centrifuged to get clear supernatant.
 To this 5 ml of saturated lead acetate was added drop by drop to precipitate tannins, proteins and other substances that possibly interfere in the determination of sugars.
 The precipitate is removed by centrifugation and to the supernatant 6.0 ml of saturated Na2HPO4 was added to remove excess of lead.
-The clear supernatant obtained after centrifugation was made to 8.0 ml, out of which of 3.0 ml of this extract was used for determination of reducing sugars.
+The clear supernatant obtained after centrifugation was made to 8.0 ml. out of which of 3.0 ml of this extract was used for determination of reducing sugars.
 Total sugar was determined after hydrolysis of 5.0 ml extract with 1.0 ml 1NHCl kept in boiling water for 20 minutes.
-The hydrolysed was cooled, pH was brought to 7.0 with 1N NaOH and the volume was made up to 8.0 ml with distilled

-Figure 1: Effect of in-vitro NaCl concentrations on the fresh mass productivity of 4, 6, and 8 weeks callus water.1.0 ml hydrolysate was mixed with 1.0 ml alkaline Copper tartarate.
+The hydrolysed was cooled, pH was brought to 7.0 with 1N NaOH and the volume was made up to 8.0 ml with distilled water.1.0 ml hydrolysate was mixed with 1.0 ml alkaline Copper tartarate.
 The tubes were kept in water bath for 20 minutes, cooled and 1.0 ml Arseno-molybdatewas added.
-A blue colour developed and the absorbance of sample was read at 660 nm.
+A blue colour developed and the absorbance of sample was read at A{660} against blank..